 Why You Should Drink Acorn Tea?

 Acorn tea has many healing properties.
 It lowers blood sugar, is good prevention for Borrelia and regulates thyroid function.
 Tea may also be used externally in therapeutic purposes as disinfecting and shrinking tissue.
 In addition, you can use it to suppress fungal infections.
-If you have inflammation of the oral cavity it is recommended that you gargle the tea.
+If you have inflammation of the oral cavity it is recommended that you gargle this tea.

 Features of acorn tea: